rylew2/portfolio-rylew/content/book/staffengineer.md

 Your goal is to be known for good things while minimizing org bandwidth you consume to do so.
 Staff-plus roles are leadership roles - and by giving you such a title, the company is bringing you into its leadership team.
 In order to bring you into leadership, existing leaders have to know and believe in you.

--   **Internal Visiblity** - work on things that matter to your leadership and org.
+-   **Internal Visibility** - work on things that matter to your leadership and org.
 A good reputation and visibility within the company are crucial to promotion to staff.
 Produce and share long lasting documents like architecture docs or tech specs.
 Lead or participate in company forums and events.
 Promote your team's work and achievements on Slack/email.

 -   **Executive Visibility** - It's particularly important to be known and trusted by the company's executives (as they have a say in promotions).
 Building a relationship with your skip level manager can be valuable here.